andrewskyboss/milestone-project-03/README.md

       - Contact form.
       - Social media icons.

-- **Structure plane** - Information in this project is structured and logically placed into main parts.
-All parts placed to the navigation.
-Exception is for Packages.
-They are not in the navigation and can be accessed through the destinations page.
-As well, main navigation elements are placed on the homepage into grid system and complimented by the images.
+- **Structure plane** - this project’s information is structured and logically placed into the main navigation.
+As well, this project’s content is taken from the MongoDB database.
+The structure of Database tables are presented in this [link to a database schema](DATABASE.md).

 - **Skeleton plane** - part for mock-ups:
   - Wireframes links are presented below: